heygrady/blog/apps/blog-app/src/pages/posts/2023-07-28-hexagonoids.md

 ---
 layout: "../../layouts/BlogPost.astro"
-title: "Hexagonoids: Asteroids on a Sphere."
+title: "Hexagonoids: Asteroids on a Sphere"
 description: "Creating a game using BabylonJS and H3 and publishing it on Vercel."
 pubDate: "2023-07-28T21:29:45.882Z"
 heroImage: "hero-hexagonoids.png"